kekse1/v3/docs/modules/README.md

 ### 'scripts/**update.sh**'
 Described above (in this 'scripts/' sub section).

-### 'scripts/**count.php**'
-Can be ignored or deleted.
-Just a copy of 'cgi-bin/php/count.php'; this file here won't be really used, it's just for a quick review for you, as github.com doesn't manage to show symlink contents (you just see the link target itself).

 ### 'scripts/**prompt.sh**'
 I've created a linux/bash `**$PS1**` prompt which seems nice for me.
 You can use it, if you want! :)~ I really like this one!